 Social Selling solves this predicament like nothing else.

 It helps you provide exemplary customer service to your customers.
 And the best part is that you garner a lot of goodwill when other people see the efforts you are putting in to keep your customers happy.

 Yes, you will be surprised to know how powerful social selling can be.

 Have a look at what happened to Snapchat.

 Snapchat’s market value dropped by over $1 billion after Kylie Jenner’s tweet implied that she doesn’t use it anymore.

-It would be skewed to say that the whole plummet in shares happened due to one single tweet, but still one can’t refute the impact these sort of things have on a brand.
+It would be skewed to say that the whole plummet in shares happened due to one single tweet, but still one can’t refute the impact these sorts of things have on a brand.

-Cue Snapchat’s reply that is trying to placate the whole situation.
+Cue Snapchat’s reply is trying to placate the whole situation.